GanshengT/GanshengT.github.io/_pages/about.md

 =======
 Philosophy
 ==========
-* Gansheng TAN believes that
+Gansheng TAN believes that
 - One can always make his or her current decision the best one when he or she review it in the future.
 - The imperfait memory and learning ability is the best resource of motivation.

 Other activities
 ================
-Gansheng TAN is doing a social projet **Tandem** which aims to provide a platform and give those of commun interest or seeking a new skill an oppotunity to help each other.
+Gansheng TAN is doing a social projet **Tandem** which aims to provide a platform and give those of commun interest or seeking a new skill an oppotunity to help each other. (`) dd

 >>>>>>> cd498c2 (Update about.md)